briansimiyuj/doctor-appointment-app/README.md

         a.
 Set the modal visibility state to true (for development purposes)
         b.
 Add dummy appointment data for testing purposes and set it to the appointment to cancel state

+      2. Create a Modal Body component and mount it on the Cancel Appointment Modal component

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page